Certifying the LTL Formula p Until q in Hybrid Systems: Sufficient Conditions for and

 \subsection{Certifying $p \,\mathcal{U}_s q$ using Sufficient Conditions for FTA via Flows and Jumps}

-\Draft{ In the following, along the lines of Remark \ref{remark:eci_fta}, we propose sufficient conditions that guarantee the satisfaction of the formula $p \,\mathcal{U}_s q$ by employing sufficient conditions for FTA.} { In the following, along the lines of Remark \ref{remark:eci_fta}, we propose sufficient conditions that guarantee the satisfaction of the formula $p \,\mathcal{U}_s q$ by employing sufficient conditions for FTA in \cite[Theorem 5.1]{han.arXiv21}. }
+In the following, along the lines of Remark \ref{remark:eci_fta}, we propose sufficient conditions that guarantee the satisfaction of the formula $p \,\mathcal{U}_s q$ by employing sufficient conditions for FTA in Theorem~\ref{thm:pre_FTA}, Theorem~\ref{thm:FTAf}, and Theorem~\ref{thm:FTAj}, respectively.